CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/FRRouting.md

 NVIDIA has not tested RIP, RIPv6, IS-IS and Babel.
 {{%/notice%}}

-The `zebra` daemon is enabled by default.
+Cumulus Linux enables the `zebra` daemon by default.
 You can enable the other daemons according to how you plan to route your network.

 Before you start FRRouting, edit the `/etc/frr/daemons` file to enable each daemon you want to use.
 For example, to enable BGP, set `bgpd` to *yes*: